WorldBrain/storex-docs/docs/guides/quickstart/README.md

-# Creating a client-side only application
+# Quickstart

-We're going to start here with a single-user application, like a note taking app, or a knowledge management tool, that you'll be able to distribute as a static website (through S3 for example), a Web Extension or a React Native app.
-We'll start by using an in-memory database, so we can experiment freely without having to create, modify or delete repeatedly while iterating on our code.
+We're going to start getting familiar with Storex showing a single-user client-side application, like a note taking app, or a knowledge management tool, that you'll be able to distribute as a static website (through S3 for example), a Web Extension or a React Native app.
+We'll start by using an in-memory database, so we can experiment freely without having to create, modify or delete test data repeatedly while iterating on our code.
 After that, we'll start using IndexedDB for the browser, and SQLite on React Native, so your data can be stored both in a web browser, and in a mobile app.

-Finally, we'll point you to some next steps, like adding multi-device Sync, or transforming your application into an offline-first cloud-based application.
+From there, you can we'll show you a number of directions you can take depending on what you're building, like running your storage code server-side in an SQL/MongoDB database, using Google Cloud Firestore as a back-end, or using sync if you want a single-user application that can sync between multiple devices.

 ## Installation